 The museums of the Litchfield Historical Society are open to the public mid-April through November with free admission for all.
-Office and Museum Shop are open Monday through Friday 9 a.m. to 5 p.m.
+The Offices and Museum Shop are open year-round Monday through Friday 9 a.m. to 5 p.m.

 The Tapping Reeve House and Litchfield Law School takes visitors on a journey through the 19th-century life of a real student who came to Litchfield for an education at the Litchfield Law School or the Litchfield Female Academy.
 The Litchfield Law School was America’s first school of law.
 Through role-playing, hands-on areas, and interpretive exhibits, each visitor explores timeless issues of travel, communication, education, and community.
 Learn more here.

 Visit our Collections to more about the artifact and archives of the Litchfield Historical Society.